Parler is offline, but violent posts scraped by hackers will haunt users

 “All the data would be fair game for law enforcement,” said Kiel Brennan-Marquez, a professor at the University of Connecticut School of Law who specializes in surveillance and data collection.
 A principle established under the Fourth Amendment, called the private search doctrine, allows the government to use data that was a result of surveillance or intrusion by a third party — so long as law enforcement didn’t coordinate with the individual.

 A similar grass-roots effort to archive planning documents followed the white-nationalist march in Charlottesville in 2017.
-In that case, the documents were obtained from private groups, operated by far-right figureheads and hosted on Discord, an app popular with gamers.
+In that case, the documents were obtained from private groups operated by far-right figureheads and hosted on Discord, an app popular with gamers.
 Months of chat transcripts and audio recordings, published by the left-wing nonprofit media collective Unicorn Riot, revealed participants discussing potential weapons and concealing firearms.

 The conservative alternative to Twitter wants to be a place for free speech for all.
 It turns out, rules still apply.

-At the time, lawyers said the archive could be useful in both criminal cases and civil lawsuits filed by people hurt or killed during the confrontation.
+At the time, lawyers said the archive could be useful in criminal cases and in civil lawsuits filed by people hurt or killed during the confrontation.

 Tonya Riley contributed to this report.